realA10001986/Flux-Capacitor/README.md

 In order to start TCD keypad remote control, type *95OK on the FC's IR remote control.

-Keys 0-9 as well as OK (=ENTER) will now be registrered by the TCD as key presses.
+Keys 0-9 as well as OK (=ENTER) will now be registered by the TCD as key presses.

 "Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (in order to toggle the TCD alarm).
 Only keys 0-9 can be "held".